opengitorg/openmr-git-course/_episodes/03-history.md

 > You may wish to use the faded example below as a guide
 >
 > ```
-> cd ..                # Navigate out of the paper directory
+> cd ..                # Navigate out of the article directory
 >                      # Avoid creating a repo within a repo - confusion will arise!
 > mkdir ___            # Create a new directory called 'bio'
 > cd ___               # Navigate into the new directory